peacecorps/malaria-app-android/README.md

-<h1>Malaria App Project</h1>
+Malaria App for Android
+====

+This is the repo for the Android version of Malaria App.

+> #### Malaria App README Repo: [malaria-app-readme](https://github.com/PeaceCorps/malaria-app-readme)

-The malaria-app-readme repository is intended to be the central repo for discussions, decision making, and feedback about the project goals and features so that the user experience across platforms is uniform.
-Comments and coding for a specific platform can happen at the repositories linked to below.
+> Please use Malaria App README for discussions, decision making, and feedback about project goals and features so that the user experience **across platforms** is uniform.

-<h3>Link to README Repo:</h3> https://github.com/PeaceCorps/malaria-app-readme

-Please keep all discussion regarding features that will be cross-platform on that repository, and code-specific discussion on this one.
+> **Please keep all discussion regarding features that will be cross-platform on that repository, and code-specific discussion on this one.**

-<h2>Application Description</h2>
+## Application Description

 Peace Corps is looking to build a mobile app that will aid the Volunteer in sustaining life-saving malaria prevention tactics over their 2+ years of service.
 Prevention is focused on sustained use of preventive medications, which are taken either daily or weekly, depending on the medicine.
 The application will feature a reminder system; an ability to indicate that medication was taken on time or missed; the ability for the volunteer to track their usage history; a trip indicator to help remind volunteers to pack certain supplies to prevent malaria if they leave their home village; and an Info Hub that will provide accurate information about Malaria and the medications they are taking.